Homeowner and Condominium Law

 Contact a Florida Homeowners and Condominium Law Attorney Today

-At Spink, Shrouder, and Karns, P.A., we have represented associations and boards caught in a variety of predicaments.
+At Shrouder, Karns & Mager, P.A., we have represented associations and boards caught in a variety of predicaments.
 Whether the board needed its contracts reviewed and updated or the association was facing a lawsuit brought by a disgruntled owner, our knowledge and experience has ensured our clients receive the best possible outcome.
 When you have a association-related question, contact our office today at (954) 329-0001 for a free initial consultation.